 These flavors just mesh so perfectly!
 My first experiment with habanero and rosemary was in my sweet and spicy white bean soup and it went perfectly.
-This new experiment resulted in an equally delicious versatile hummus.
-I have used it as a dip for veggies and Flackers crackers, as an omelet topper and as a spread for my veggie packed wraps.
+This experiment resulted in an equally delicious versatile hummus.
+I have used it as a dip for veggies and flackers, an omelet topper and spread for my veggie packed ezekiel wraps.
 If you are looking for a Superbowl dip packed with flavor and nutrients to help fill you up, this quick hummus is perfect!

 Habanero Rosemary Hummus (GF, V, DF)

 - 200g dry garbanzo beans prepared or 2 *cans no sodium added garbanzo beans

 - 1-1.5 habanero peppers

 - 1.5 tbsp fresh or 1 tbsp dried rosemary

 - 1/3 C water